First aerial circumnavigation: U.S. preparation for circumnavigation attempt

-Lt.
-Nelson took the Douglas proposal to Washington where Major General Mason M. Patrick, Chief of the Air Service, approved it on 1 August 1923.
+Nelson took the Douglas proposal to Washington where General Patrick approved it on 1 August 1923.
 The War Department awarded an initial contract to Douglas for the construction of a single prototype.
 The prototype met all expectations, and a contract was awarded for four more production aircraft and spare parts.
 The last DWC was delivered on 11 March 1924.
 The spare parts included 15 extra Liberty engines, 14 extra sets of pontoons, and enough replacement airframe parts for two more aircraft.
 These spare parts were sent ahead to locations along the route around the world the aircraft planned to follow.

-The aircraft were equipped with no radios nor avionics of any sort, leaving their crew to rely entirely on their dead reckoning skills to navigate throughout the venture.
+The aircraft were equipped with no radios nor avionics of any sort, leaving their crew to rely entirely on dead reckoning to navigate.